PrabhatYadav-27/jenkins-cicd/Pipelines/Readme.md

 ``View `` this will give you a separte list view of your job which you have selected to see them at one place for this basically view is used.

 We will be  using the `trigger` to setup the upstream and downstream of the job for this go to the `job2` then select the trigger build after project and select the upstream and downstream  of the project by selecting the project sequence like for `job2` upstream is `job1` and downstream is `job3`.
 When the first job will trigger or get build then only the next jobs will be build.

+``Pipeline Plugins`` there are various pipeline pluggins which acts differently aboce we have discuss the view but now we will be delving the the `delivery pipeline` this will help to catter all the jobs right from initial job to end job in one single visual appearance.
+This has it own features like how much time it take to perform all the build or buil button in this view.

+``Build Pipeline`` this pipeline pluggin is more advance as compared to the `delivery pluggin` as it more features like add new job form build view all the logs history of your build jobs you can configure the build from this view also.
+This really helps in managing large scalable builds.

+``Jenkins pipelines`` this pluggin is more advance and mostly used by the industry as it is a scalable and technically has more  features under its wings.

+# DO FOLLOW THE DOUCMENTATION FOR MORE IMPLEMENTATIONS AND DETAILS ABOUT EACH AND EVERY PLUGGINS AND  PIPELINES.